Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Transitional health benefit if you obtain employment and no longer qualify for ODSP payments

-The ODSP maintains a partnership with many service providers who specialize in helping beneficiaries who want to re-enter the workforce, advance their careers, or start their own business.
+The ODSP maintains partnerships with many service providers who specialize in helping beneficiaries who want to re-enter the workforce, advance their careers, or start a business.
 The types of employment support you can receive include:

 • On-the-job training